Joov95/nvim-config/README.md

 - [fd](https://github.com/sharkdp/fd)
 - A python [virtual environment](https://docs.python.org/3/library/venv.html) - I have mine stored as `"~/.virtualenvs/main_venv"`.
 Ensure you change the `require("dap-python").setup(...)` line in `init.lua` to the location where your virtual environment is set up.
 - A **C** compiler for linux (`sudo apt-get update && sudo apt-get install build-essential`)

+## Optional
+- A [nerd font](https://www.nerdfonts.com/).
+My setup uses CaskaydiaCove Nerd Font, but any nerd font can be used by editing `init.lua`.
+Otherwise, remove the options in the 'Font stuff' section of `init.lua`